OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 Airlock Browser is a modern, feature rich, highly configurable web browser that allows mobile workers to be more productive.
 It has been specifically designed for ruggedized devices and is based on the popular Surfy Browser for Windows 10 and Android.
 Airlock Browser includes all the features you'd expect in an industrial browser such as hardware barcode reader support, client side JavaScript and CSS execution, URL rules, and remote configuration; as well as some distinctive features, such as passcode and fingerprint access, text to speech, and a fully customizable user interface.

-This guide provides information on the installation and configuration of Airlock Browser, and also on developing and using web-based applications for Airlock Browser.
+This guide provides information on the usage and configuration of Airlock Browser, and also on developing web-based applications for Airlock Browser.

 Airlock Browser for Android is compatible with devices running Android 5.0 (Lollipop) and above.

 ## Overview of the User Interface

 When launching Airlock Browser, the launchpad is displayed.
 The launchpad contains tiles, which are quick links to web application profiles that you create.
-See Figure 1.
+(See Figure 1.)
 You look at creating web application profiles later in the guide.

 Tapping or sliding the launchpad to the left reveals the web content.
 By tapping the ellipsis button in the bottom right hand corner of the main view, the application bar expands.
-See Figure 1.
+(See Figure 1.)

 There is an address bar, and various toolbar and menu items.
 Tapping the address bar allows you to enter a URL or a search query.
 We explore the toolbar and menu items later in the guide.

 <figure><img src='Images/MainView.png'><figcaption>Figure 1.
 Launchpad and Tabbed Browser side-by-side</figcaption></figure>

 When the application bar is expanded, the tab headers are revealed at the top of the screen.
 You can switch between tabs by scrolling and tapping the desired tab.
 A favicon image for the page sits in each tab along with the page title and an SSL indicator that notifies the user of an secure SSL connection.
 A vertical ellipsis button reveals a set of commands available for the active tab.
-See Figure 2.
+(See Figure 2.)

 <figure><img src='Images/TabMenu.png'><figcaption>Figure 2.
 Browser Tab Menu</figcaption></figure>